College Packing List: What To Bring To College

 While you will want your dorm to feel comfortable to live in, there are some things you should avoid bringing.
 Avoid bringing candles; they can be a fire risk, especially in small areas.
 For this reason, don’t bring a space heater either.

 Due to the lack of storage space, you should try avoiding bringing your entire library of books.
-Do as much reading as you can during the summer before you move, and only bring a few favourite books and textbooks.
+Do as much reading as you can during the summer before you move, and only bring a few favorite books and textbooks.

 Helpful Tip #3